transcom/mymove-docs/docs/adrs/0076-partial-update-patches.md

 Furthermore, the [MTOShipmentUpdater service](https://github.com/transcom/mymove/blob/de9148371427ba348e94439b4acb766f05013797/pkg/services/mto_shipment/mto_shipment_updater.go) that is called from the handler further obfuscates things.
 It fetches the existing MTOShipment from the database and [sets fields in that struct](https://github.com/transcom/mymove/blob/de9148371427ba348e94439b4acb766f05013797/pkg/services/mto_shipment/mto_shipment_updater.go#L103) based on which fields in the payload model are null.
 Since at this point both omitted fields and intentionally-null fields from the payload are all represented as null, these fields simply are all not updated.

-## Proposal: Introduce a new struct that serves between the handler and service layers and broadcasts intent.
+## Proposal: **Intermediate Structs** -- introduce a new struct that serves between the handler and service layers and broadcasts intent.

 In this proposal, a new service struct, `MTOShipmentUpdate`, would serve communication between the handlers and the `UpdateShipment` service.
 The MTOShipmentUpdate struct would represent an update to an MTOShipment.
 It would resemble the MTOShipment struct, but its fields could be Nullable, which means that they would contain information about whether a field should be updated by the update service.